folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 that we've not forgotten to revert anything.

 In a pure language, given functions `f :: a -> b` and `g :: b -> a` to prove that f and g are inverses it is enough to prove that
 `f . g = identity && g . f = identity`.
-In an impure language, we also have to consider the outside world, some context C.
+In an impure language, we can never be sure that the outside world is not mutated.

-`f (C[x]) = C'[y] => g (C'[y]) = C[x]`

-Because we don't need to consider a context here, checking that reversibility works is as simple as comparing initial and final states.
+Because we don't need to consider a context here, checking that reversibility works is as simple as comparing initial and final states for all transitions.

 # Discussion

 # Conclusion

-we've given an encoding of the PPDP semantics in the haskell programming language
+we've given an encoding of the PPDP semantics in the haskell programming language.
+By embedding the semantics we can now run and verify our example programs automatically.

 # Notes on haskell notation and syntax